-This version of the field was created in 1993 in Östra Grevie, Sweden and is made of approximately 40,000 terracotta figures made from clay from Smaland, Sweden.
+This version of the field was created in 1993 in Östra Grevie, Sweden, and comprises approximately 40,000 terracotta figures made from clay from Smaland, Sweden.
 It is installed in a specially renovated byre.
 As it simultaneously conjures the ancient ancestors and the unborn, this installation converses the standard economy of observation, making the audience the subject of its gaze.

-The artist deliberately made this installation uncomfortable, so that the viewer is cast as the main character that has subconsciously walked onto a stage and now is facing an audience that seems to ask: Who are you?
+The artist deliberately made this installation uncomfortable so that the viewer is cast as the main character who has subconsciously walked onto a stage and now faces an audience that seems to ask: Who are you?
 What are you?
 What kind of world are you making?
 European Field is presented by 12 complementary drawings, such as Two Beings Doubtful made of earth, oil, and carbon.

 Field for the British Isles, 1993

-Field for the British Isles comprises of around 35,000 small figures.
-Each one is distinct and designed simply, with holes for eyes.
+Field for the British Isles comprises around 35,000 small figures.
+Each one is distinct and simply designed, with holes for the eyes.
 The figures completely occupy the floor in which they are placed, filling the space so that the viewer cannot enter the space the figures occupy, but they can view to the end of the space.

 To make the Field for British Isle, he needed approximately 30 tons of clay.
 For this reason, he approached the Ibstock factory and asked to provide the clay.
 This brickmaking company in St. Helens has never got such a request but agreed to provide their expertise.

-The installation, just like other versions of Field, was sited in a manner that there is only a single point of view for the audience.
+Just like other versions of Field, the installation was sited in a manner that there is only a single point of view for the audience.
 The dimensions of the viewing point were usually equivalent to no less than a sixth of the total area of the floor where the figure lies.